-The Brazos River Authority (BRA) manages the water supply resources from 11 reservoirs within this basin.
-Several of these reservoirs are operated by BRA as a System Operation where commitments made to downstream demands can be met from any upstream reservoir using storage available in the system.
-The U.S. Army COE owns eight of these reservoirs, the City of Lubbock owns one reservoir and BRA owns three reservoirs within the basin.
+The Brazos River Authority (BRA) manages the water supply resources from 13 reservoirs within this basin.
+Several of these reservoirs are operated by BRA as a System Operation where commitments made to downstream demands can be met from any upstream reservoir storage available in the system.
+The U.S. Army COE owns nine of these reservoirs, the City of Lubbock owns one reservoir and BRA owns three reservoirs within the basin.
 In addition to the BRA water supply reservoirs, there are several other reservoirs in the basin.
-While none of these reservoirs are located within the Region H area, supply from the system is committed in Region H.
+While none of these reservoirs are located within the Region H area, supply from the "system" is committed in Region H.

-The total Brazos Basin supply, including firm supplies from BRA's reservoirs and reliable yield from run-of-river permits in both Region G and H, is estimated at over 1,200,000 acre-feet per year.
-The estimated firm yield from BRA's reservoirs is about 650,000 acre-feet per year.
-Over 500,000 acre-feet per year of the BRA firm supply is committed under contracts to various entities upstream of Region H. Approximately 155,030 acre-feet per year of firm supply is contracted for use in the Region H area.
-The reliable yield of run-of-river permits granted in Region H is estimated at approximately 418,311 acre-feet per year.
-Suppliers in the Brazos Basin include Dow Chemical and the Richmond Irrigation Company with permitted diversions of 321,856 and 40,000 acre-feet per year respectively.
-Each of these entities diverts surface water from the Brazos River and enhances the reliability of their supplies through off-channel surface reservoirs as well as contracts with BRA for upstream supplies.
+The total Brazos Basin supply is estimated at over 1,200,000 acre-feet per year and the estimated yield from BRA's reservoirs is almost 700,000 acre-feet per year.
+Over 450,000 acre-feet per year is committed under contracts to various entities upstream of Region H with approximately 155,030 acre-feet per year used in the Region H area.
+Lower-Brazos River Basin run-of-river permits in excess of 450,000 acre-feet per year have been granted.